What is Gross misconduct?

-Gross misconduct covers the unprofessional and unethical offences that staff members could commit in the workplace.
+Gross misconduct at work covers the unprofessional and unethical offences that staff members could commit.
 They fall short of regular standards in the workplace.
 A gross misconduct involves serious actions that can threaten the safety, health, and reputation of members of an organization, and can lead to the employee’s instant dismissal from their job.

 Employers should determine what constitutes as gross misconduct in the workplace by outlining them and their repercussions in the employee handbook or employment contract.
 By outlining them, employees can understand what is expected of them a what would cause their immediate termination from the workplace.